rkbeard/google-analytics-capstone-bike-trips/README.md

 ## Senario
   You are a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share companyinChicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.You are a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.

-### Bussiness Task
+### Business Task
   Design marketing strategies aimed at converting casual riders into annual members.

 ### Key Information
 -  The program has 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.
 - Pricing plans: single-ride passes, full l-day passes, and annual memberships.
-Customers whopurchase single-ride or ful-day passes are referred to as casual riders.
-Customers whopurchase annual memberships are Cyclistic members.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.
 - Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Maximizing the number of annual members will be key to future growth.